Clone trooper: Development and design

 Evolution of clone trooper & stormtrooper armour, illustrated by cosplayers.
 Left to right:

-In writing The Empire Strikes Back, Leigh Brackett's first draft of the film initially developed Lando Calrissian as a clone from a planet of clones involved in the Clone Wars mentioned in A New Hope and were nearly made extinct by the war, but this concept was not featured in the final film.
+In writing The Empire Strikes Back, Leigh Brackett's first draft of the film initially developed Lando Calrissian as a clone from a planet of clones involved in the Clone Wars mentioned in A New Hope, who were nearly made extinct by the war, but this concept was not featured in the final film.
 George Lucas later came up with the alternate concept of an army of clone shock troops from a remote planet used by the Republic in the war that followed.
 Lucas intended for the prequel trilogy to depict the evolution of the galaxy's fighting forces, and the clone troopers were the step after flawed battle droids.

 Clone troopers were designed to strongly suggest the army's evolution into the Empire's stormtrooper army.
 Concept artist Jay Shuster said of the armor design, "It follows the formula for a lot of the prequel trilogy.
 Take something pre-conceived in the existing trilogy and de-generate it."
 Design Director Doug Chiang incorporated both features of the Boba Fett and stormtrooper armor into the design, acknowledging the "vague assertion in Star Wars lore" that Fett's armor was connected to those of the stormtroopers.
 Initial concept models implied that the first generation armor was thicker and bulkier than stormtrooper armor, and this characteristic was retained by the art department for Revenge of the Sith.
 Lucas expressed a desire for individualized trooper armor from the beginning of art development for Revenge of the Sith.
 Several variations were largely dictated by environmental needs, but others were influenced of the 2003 Clone Wars animated series and the desert stormtroopers of A New Hope.
 The clone trooper designs "progressed" closer toward the stormtrooper designs, and the film included variant designs similar to the sandtrooper, scout trooper, and snowtrooper armor of the original trilogy.

 The designs of clone trooper in snow and cold weather gear, seen in season one of The Clone Wars, are heavily inspired by early concept and costume by Ralph McQuarrie, Joe Johnston, and John Mollo for The Empire Strikes Back.